-You can find the big man himself at two locations.
-Santa Claus will be greeting guests at Critter Country in Disneyland and at the Redwood Creek Challenge Trail area, along with his mischievous elves, at Disney California Adventure.
+You can typically find the big man himself at two locations, although only his location in California Adventure is confirmed for 2018.
+Santa Claus usually greets guests at Critter Country in Disneyland Park and at the Redwood Creek Challenge Trail area, along with his mischievous elves, at Disney California Adventure.

 Holidays at Disneyland Park

-A Christmas Fantasy Parade makes its return during Holidays at Disneyland 2017, with Mickey, Minnie and a variety of Disney characters to celebrate the holidays alongside Santa Claus.
+A Christmas Fantasy Parade makes its return during Holidays at Disneyland 2018, with Mickey, Minnie and a variety of Disney characters to celebrate the holidays alongside Santa Claus.
+Showtimes are typically 3:30 p.m. and 6 p.m.
 Sleeping Beauty’s Winter Castle is back and the perfect backdrop for your annual holiday card.
-Catch snowfall during the Wintertime Enchantment at Sleeping Beauty’s Winter Castle at 6 and 7:30 p.m. each day and immediately following the "Believe … in Holiday Magic" fireworks show.
+Catch snowfall during the Wintertime Enchantment at Sleeping Beauty’s Winter Castle at 7 p.m. and 8 p.m. each day and immediately following the "Believe … in Holiday Magic" fireworks show.
 Pro tip: Snow does not fall right in front of the castle.
 We recommend hanging back near the Jolly Holiday Bakery and Plaza Inn.
 Pick a spot with a nice castle view.
 You can view the fireworks and enjoy the snowfall that follows at three locations: the castle, “it’s a small world,” and Rivers of America.
 If you need help finding the correct viewing area, just follow the snowflakes on the park map.

-You may also encounter Snowfall along Rivers of America at 6, 7 and 8 p.m. on certain days.
+You may also encounter Snowfall along Rivers of America in the evenings on certain days.
 Simply consult the entertainment calendar before visiting to see when it will be taking place during your trip.
 We recommend the Main Street U.S.A. location to view the dramatic castle lighting as well.

-Back for more fun during Holidays at Disneyland 2017 is the popular Festival of Holidays.
 This can't-miss celebration will delight you with diverse cultural celebrations, including the popular ¡Viva Navidad!
 Holiday street fiesta and Princess Elena’s Musical Grand Arrival.
 Enjoy lively Mexican music, face painting, storytelling, crafts, festive foods, photo ops with favorite characters and tasty Mexican specialties.
-Three Kings Day, a traditional festival celebrated in Mexico, Central and South America, will run in early 2018.
+Three Kings Day, a traditional festival celebrated in Mexico, Central and South America, will run in early 2019.

 Our holiday tip for this park is to know where to stand to watch the ¡Viva Navidad! dancers along with the Three Caballeros, Mickey and Minnie.
 For a front row, straight-on view of the float, you'll want to stand near the Paradise Gardens area, halfway between the Jumping Jellyfish ride and the Silly Symphony swings on the water side of the street.
 Consult the Entertainment Guide for show times and get in place about 15 minutes early.
 There is a better spot to be front and center for Elena’s Musical Grand Arrival.
 Get in place with your back to the Jumpin’ Jellyfish ride, across from the entrance to the Viva Navidad main entrance to Paradise Gardens.
-Elena’s float will stop right there and you will be able to see her and the dancers perfectly.
+Last year, Elena’s float stopped right there and you could see her and the dancers perfectly.
 Look for a taped line on the ground and stand just behind that.